ByronKrauskopf/ML_Movie_Recommendations_Systems/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-### Collaborate with a team on a final project that synthesizes and showcases the skills we've learned in this course.
+### Collaborate with a team on a final project that synthesizes and showcases the skills we've learned in this course

 ### This project will take place in four segments.
 At the end of each segment, we'll submit a graded deliverable.